Bay Hill Area Grid Improvements

 To help ensure that we can keep you informed, please log in to your online Duke Energy account to confirm your contact information is correct, or call our Customer Care Center at 800.700.8744.

 As work is scheduled, we will try to post major road closures or updates on this site.
 Please bookmark this page for easy access.
-If you have questions, please contact your dedicated public engagement manager for this project, David Birks.
+If you have questions about this project, please contact Florida Grid Improvement at 800.438.4705 or GridImprovementFL@duke-energy.com.

 - Road closures during various phases